 - No. The start date is the date you estimate that an award will be made.

 - What should be included in the program narrative?

-The program narrative section must not exceed 15 double-spaced pages in 12-point font with 1-inch margins.
-Title page, abstract, table of contents, charts, figures, appendixes, and government forms do not count toward the 15-page limit for the narrative section.
+The program narrative section must not exceed the specified page limit guidelines stated in the solicitation.
+Title page, abstract, table of contents, charts, figures, appendixes, and government forms do not count toward the specified page limit for the narrative section.
 NIJ will reject applications that do not comply with format requirements.

 - What should be in the appendices?

 - Any tools/instruments, questionnaires, tables/charts/graphs, or maps pertaining to the proposed study.

 - List of names of the student's dissertation committee and their complete contact information to include: names, addresses, telephone numbers, and email.